davidkhala/fabric-common/README.md

 - 1.4 operation enhance:
 The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
 Metrics can also be pushed to StatsD.
 - NodeOUs enable
+- dig into block event:
+        Dave Enyeart: The block event includes the full transactions of the block, including the read/write sets, which in the case of private data includes the hashes of the private key/values.
 # Fabric weakness
 - gossip timeline is outside of blockchain,  for massive data scenario, gossip will fall behind transaction event
 - `args.push(Buffer.from(request.fcn ? request.fcn : 'init', 'utf8'));` we should use fcn ='' as default